-The deployment of advanced Light Water Reactors (LWR) for electricity production could valuably make the bridge throughout the 21st century between the ageing nuclear installations currently in operation and/or the Generation III ones, now under construction, and the Generation IV reactors, proposed by the Generation IV International Forum (GIF) and promoted by the European Sustainable Nuclear Industrial Initiative (ESNII) and Nuclear Cogeneration Industrial Initiative (NC2I).
-To assess and reinforce their attractiveness, there is need to continuously improve their performance and safety and to propose new technology and/or new concepts with new attributes.
+The deployment of advanced Light Water Reactors (LWR) for electricity production could throughout the 21st century provide the bridge between the ageing nuclear installations currently in operation and/or the Generation III reactor, now under construction, and the Generation IV reactors, proposed by the Generation IV International Forum (GIF) and promoted by the European Sustainable Nuclear Industrial Initiative (ESNII) and Nuclear Cogeneration Industrial Initiative (NC2I).
+To assess and reinforce the attractiveness of LWRs, there is a need to continuously improve their performance and safety and to propose new technology and/or new concepts with new attributes.
+Increasingly, nuclear technology and the modern reactors are considering non electrical applications in support of achieving international net-zero carbon emission targets.
+These include; hydrogen production, direct use of nuclear heat for heating and heat intensive industrial production, synthetic fuel production, desalination.

-The current global fleet was developed with plant design lives that were typically either 30 or 40 years.
-The newly installed ones are for at least 60 years.
-The economics of nuclear are characterized by low and stable operating costs, resulting from the low proportion of fuel cost in the total cost structure, which have enabled nuclear power plants (NPPs) to supply reliable, competitive and safe low-carbon baseload power.
+The current global fleet, mostly Generation II, was developed with plant design lives that were typically either 30 or 40 years.
+The newly installed fleets, Generation III, are expected to have design lifetimes of at least 60 years operation, with power ranging between 300 and 1800 MW.
+The economics of nuclear energy are currently characterized by low and stable operating costs, resulting from the low proportion of fuel cost in the total cost structure and this has enabled nuclear power plants (NPPs) to supply reliable, competitive and safe low-carbon power.
 Once built and commissioned, and assuming a good operational performance, NPPs should be able to carry out this indispensable role for the long term.
 With high fixed costs and low running costs, average electricity costs for NPPs fall substantially with increased output.
 It is therefore vital for nuclear operators to achieve high plant capacity factors for long-term operation.

-A safe, efficient and economically competitive operation of the NPPs is the result of a number of interlinked human, organisational and technical factors.
-Owners of NPPs, currently mostly operating in deregulated competitive markets, are under pressure to reduce operation cost to be more competitive with other energy production options.
-To recover the initial investment costs and to maintain necessary level of profitability it is reasonable to prolong operation of plants (LTO - long-term operation) where it is feasible, naturally without compromising safety and security.
-Along with traditional safety and reliability parameters, economic and financial factors are needed to be taken into account in new perspectives.
-Another aspect is that NPPs will be operated in markets with increasing number of decentralized and variable renewable sources (weather conditions derived energy production) and therefore flexibility (higher manoeuvrability) of NPPs will be quite important.
+A safe, efficient and economically competitive operation of NPPs is the result of a number of interlinked human, organizational and technical factors.
+Owners of NPPs, currently mostly operating in deregulated competitive markets, are under pressure to reduce operational costs to be more competitive with other energy production options.
+To recover the initial investment costs and to maintain necessary level of profitability it is reasonable to prolong operation of existing plants (LTO - long-term operation) where it is feasible, without compromising safety and security.
+Along with traditional safety and reliability parameters, economic and financial factors need to be considered in new perspectives.
+Another aspect is that NPPs will be operated in markets with increasing number of decentralized and variable renewable sources (weather conditions derived energy production) and therefore flexibility (higher manoeuvrability) of NPPs will be increasingly important.

-It should be noted that operators of NPPs continually improve their assets by various measures, notably i) power uprate (design reserves utilization, efficiency,...), ii) optimization of maintenance and outages, iii) upgrade and more efficient utilization of nuclear fuel (increased cycle length, enrichment, burn-up, reload patterns, multi-recycling.....), iv) flexibility of operation (load-following mode,...), and last but least v) supply chain optimization.
+It should be noted that operators of NPPs continually improve their assets by various measures, notably i) power uprate (design reserves utilization, efficiency), ii) optimization of maintenance and outages, iii) upgrade and more efficient utilization of nuclear fuel (prolongued cycle length, enrichment, burn-up, reload patterns, multi-recycling....), iv) flexibility of operation (load-following mode), LTO and last but not least v) supply chain optimization.

-Improvements in operation are also realized based on inputs from missions and peer reviews that are focused mainly on safety, but also taking into account operational aspects of NPPs.
+Improvements in operation are also realized based on inputs from missions and peer reviews that are focused mainly on safety, but also considering operational aspects of NPPs.
 The most important reviews are organized under auspices of IAEA and the World Association of Nuclear Operators (WANO).
-The WANO mission is to maximally increase reliability and safety worldwide through common efforts in assessment, benchmarking, mutual support, exchange of information and use of best practice.
-Areas contributing for improvement of reactor and NPP operation could be divided into management, organisational and human performance measures on the one hand and technical measures on the other hand.
+The WANO mission is to maximise increased reliability and safety worldwide through common efforts in assessment, benchmarking, mutual support, exchange of information and use of best practice.
+Areas contributing to improvement of reactor and NPP operation could be divided into management, organisational and human performance measures on the one hand and technical measures on the other hand.